 After bussing/filling the sanitizer OR cleaning and sanitizing any surfaces including bathrooms, WASH YOUR HANDS thoroughly.
 If you are wearing nitrile gloves, WASH YOUR GLOVES after cleaning/sanitizing any surfaces.

 After cleaning the bathrooms, write down the time of cleaning with your initials.
-High-traffic days (Fridays, Saturdays, Sundays) should be cleaned 5 times; other days 4 time or more (staff discretion).
+High-traffic days (Fridays, Saturdays, Sundays) should be cleaned on average 5 times; other days 3 times or more (staff discretion).

 Refilling the Merchandiser:

 As best as practical, do so when there are no customers in the order station area.
 Wash your hands.
 Bring out the product(s) to be refilled.
 Sanitize the Merchandiser door handles.
 Refill the products as needed.
 Wash your hands (unless you will be cleaning and/or bussing next).

 Due to the difficulty in maintaining adequate sanitization, board games and magazines have been temporarily removed from the Lounge.

 All Tinhouse lounge employees are provided PPE at no cost.
 This includes but is not limited to: